Preview: Dodgers at Twins

-The Minnesota Twins will try to get back on the field when they host the Los Angeles Dodgers on Wednesday.
-The Twins haven’t played since Saturday because of rain postponements on a Sunday and Tuesday with an off-day in between.
+The Minnesota Twins hope to play their first game in three days when they host the Los Angeles Dodgers on Tuesday in the opener of their three-game series.
+Minnesota’s contest Sunday against the visiting Detroit Tigers was rained out and the Twins had an off day Monday.
 Weather reports call for additional rain the next three days in Minneapolis, which could complicate matters because it’s an interleague series and Los Angeles is not scheduled to come to town again.

-The Dodgers are hoping to begin their nine-game road trip after losing five or their last seven on their recently concluded 10-game homestand.
+The Dodgers are scheduled to open a nine-game road trip after losing five or their last seven on their recently concluded 10-game homestand.
 They continue to sit in the middle of the pack in most offensive categories, though Hanley Ramirez is 8-for-16 in his last five games and Yasiel Puig is 8-for-25 in his last six.
 Twins designated hitter Chris Colabello has hit his first slump of the season, collecting one hit in his last 13 at-bats.

 TV: 8:10 p.m.
 ET, SportsNet LA, FSN North (Minnesota)